timvisee/timvisee.com/content/blog/2019-07-16_dark-mode-toggle-on-static-website/index.md

 }
 ```

-Then create a `site_light.scss` and `site_dark.scss` sheet as base, importing
+Then create a `site_light.scss` and `site_dark.scss` sheet as the base,
-their respective color configuration and the shared site styles.
+importing their respective color configuration and the shared site styles.

 ```css
 /* File: site_light.scss */